tesseract-ocr/tessdoc/VGSLSpecs.md

 normalized in the vertical direction, with the baseline and meanline in constant places.

-### Full Example: A multi-layer LSTM capable of high quality OCR.
+### Full Example: A multi-layer LSTM capable of high quality OCR

 `[1,0,0,1 Ct5,5,16 Mp3,3 Lfys64 Lfx128 Lrx128 Lfx256 O1c105]`